gethop-dev/hop-documentation/docs/source/how-to/install-on-premises/main.rst

 The ``create-app-bundle.sh`` script bundles all the necessary files for deployment and installation into a ``TAR`` file.
 It also provides you the ``sha256sum`` of the ``TAR`` file in case you need it.

+The bundle is not the only thing you have to care of.
+You will also have to make sure to build and store your application on a Docker Registry that is accesible later on when deploying the final artifact.
+HOP assumes the deployment machine will have internet connectivity which is required to download the required Docker images.

+The scripts ``ci/build-app-prod-docker-image.sh`` and ``ci/publish-app-prod-docker-image.sh`` is what you need to build and publish the application's Docker image.
+Those scripts use configuration variables from ``ci/common-vars.sh`` where you can find ``DOCKER_IMAGE_REPOSITORY`` value.
+The value of this variable is what you configured on the Settings Editor ``project -> docker -> registry -> custom -> app-repository-url``.

 So in order to proceed to the next step which is doing the installation and first deployment you will need to bundle the